mpope9/nba-sql/README.md

 This DB is still under construction and liable to schema changes. v0.1.0 will be the final schema before an official migration system is added.
 Until then, expect to rebuild the whole DB when trying to upgrade.

-The default behavior is loading the current season into a MySQL database.
+The default behavior is loading the previous season into a MySQL database.
 There are flags provided use a Postgres or SQLite database, and to specify a specific season.
 See commandline reference below.

 Big shoutout to BurntSushi's [nfldb](https://github.com/BurntSushi/nfldb) as well as the [nba_api project](https://github.com/swar/nba_api).
 They are great inspirations and indispensable resources to this project.